Judge issues order keeping Confederate memorial at Arlington Cemetery for now

 In a footnote, Alston wrote that he “takes very seriously the representations of officers of the Court and should the representations in this case be untrue or exaggerated the Court may take appropriate sanctions.”

-On Friday, the cemetery had said in a statement that “the area around the Memorial will be protected to ensure no impact to the surrounding landscape and grave markers.”
+On Friday, the cemetery had said in its statement that “the area around the Memorial will be protected to ensure no impact to the surrounding landscape and grave markers.”

 David McCallister, a spokesman for the Florida heritage group, welcomed the judge’s order while acknowledging it is only temporary.
 He said the current case differs from the one that was dismissed because they now have evidence that the work is being done in a way that disturbs grave sites.